vb690/approx_incentive_salience/README.md

 In order to generalize our approach to other fields of application, the required data should entail the concept of "interaction" meaning a fixed ammount of time during which an individual interact with an object.
 The intensity of this interaction must be quantifiable, the behavioural features we proposed can be a starting point but other ad-hoc measure can be employed.
 Each considered individual should at least have had 2 interactions with an object.
 Knowing the eaxact nature of the considered objects is not mandatory but each object must be distinguisheable from the others.

-### Model for Saliency Estimation and Prediction of Future Interactions Intensity
+### Estimating Attributed Saliency for Predicting the Intensity of Future Interaction

 ### Architecture